Producing files with the Production Wizard

 OK button once you are done assigning stamps.

 Step 7.
 Choose how redactions will behave in this production.

-Select a redaction mode for redactions in your production, as well as a color for the redaction boxes.
+Select a redaction mode for redactions in your production

 The redaction mode you choose will affect how redaction areas you mark in your documents will appear in the final, produced files of the production.